Core courses: 201, 202, 303, 401, 402

 Prerequisite: 201 or permission of the instructor.
 This course is cross-listed as LALC 301 when topic is relevant.
 NOTE: When cross-listed with Film Studies, prerequisite is one course in either American Studies or Film Studies.
-This course fulfills the DIV II social sciences distribution requirement.

 303 Topics in Cultural Theory/Workshops in Cultural Theory

 This seminar course develops majors' knowledge of and facility with various theoretical approaches and research methods informing the interdiscipline of American Studies.
-Topics will vary based on instructors' expertise, and will draw upon key sources of American Studies thought and scholarly practice such as literature, sociology, cultural studies, philosophy, women's and gender studies, cultural anthrophology, and history.
+Topics will vary based on instructors' expertise, and will draw upon key sources of American Studies thought and scholarly practice such as literature, sociology, cultural studies, philosophy, women's and gender studies, cultural anthropology, and history.
 The course will further develop students' research and writing skills, bridging the 200-level core courses (201 and 202) and the senior seminar sequence (401 and 402).
 Majors should take this course prior to taking 401, though taking both courses at the same time is possible; but majors must take AMST 303 prior to their taking AMST 402.